31st Marine Expeditionary Unit completes MEUEX

-Cpl.
-Aaron M. Soliz, a rifleman with Fox Company, Battalion Landing Team, 2nd Battalion, 5th Marines, provides security during a boat raid at Camp Hansen, Okinawa, Japan, Jan.
+A Marine with Echo Battery, Battalion Landing Team, 2nd Battalion, 5th Marines, provides security during non-combatant evacuation operation training at Camp Foster, Okinawa, Japan, Jan.
 12, 2017.
-Marine Expeditionary Unit Exercise is the first in a series of training exercises to prepare the 31st MEU for the upcoming 2017 Spring Patrol.
-As the Marine Corps’ only continuously forward deployed unit, the 31st Marine Expeditionary Unit’s air-ground-logistics team provides a flexible force, ready to perform a wide range of military operations, from limited combat to humanitarian assistance operations, throughout the Indo-Asia-Pacific region.
+Marine Expeditionary Unit Exercise is the first in a series of pre-deployment training events to prepare the 31st MEU for the upcoming 2017 Spring Patrol.
+As the Marine Corps’ only continuously forward deployed unit, the 31st MEU’s air-ground-logistics team provides a flexible force, ready to perform a wide range of military operations, from limited combat to humanitarian assistance operations, throughout the Indo-Asia-Pacific region.
 (U.S. Marine Corps photo by Lance Cpl.
 Breanna L. Weisenberger)

 |Date Taken: